A photographer captures an image of a person in a green blouse sitting on a stool in a studio with soft lighting.

 Memory: The Unreliable Narrator

 Our memories are notoriously unreliable.
 What we recall is often a reconstruction, colored by emotions and biases.
-This event is like trying to remember which street has the best tacos in San Diego—it’s all subjective!
-The subjective nature of memory can lead to stories that are less about facts and more about feelings.
+This phenomenon is like trying to remember which street has the best tacos in San Diego—it’s all subjective!
+The subjective nature of memory can lead to narratives that are less about facts and more about feelings.

 The Benefits and Pitfalls of Personal Marketing videos

-Our personal stories can be powerful tools for growth or stubborn barriers to change.
-A captivating success story can lift confidence and motivation, although a tale of endless victimhood might lead to a cycle of self-pity.
-As Denver-based life coach Rocky Mountains suggests, “The stories we cling to can either advance us forward or anchor us in place.”
+Our personal narratives can be powerful tools for growth or stubborn barriers to change.
+A compelling success story can lift confidence and motivation, while a tale of perpetual victimhood might lead to a cycle of self-pity.
+As Denver-based life coach Rocky Mountains suggests, “The stories we cling to can either propel us forward or anchor us in place.”

 Storytelling in the Digital Age

-In today’s video age, we’re all the time sharing and fundamentally changing our stories online.
+In today’s virtual time, we’re constantly sharing and reshaping our narratives online.
 Whether through Instagram selfies, Facebook rants, or TikTok dances, our stories have become public performances.
-But beware, dear storytellers, for the video audience is a fickle beast—always ready with both adoration and scorn.
+But beware, dear storytellers, for the tech audience is a fickle beast—always ready with both adoration and scorn.

 • Social media amplifies our stories.